 Below is a list of the biggest data center acquisitions first published in late 2021 and periodically updated.
 Note, this list doesn’t include SPAC mergers, which blur the lines between IPOs and M&A. Values are reflective of when they were announced and not adjusted for inflation.

-KKR and Global Infrastructure Partners’ 2021 $15 billion deal to buy CyrusOne ranks as the largest-ever M&A deal in the sector.
+KKR and Global Infrastructure Partners’ 2021 $15 billion deal to buy CyrusOne ranked as the largest-ever M&A deal in the sector for several years.

 At the time of purchase, CyrusOne had around 50 data centers across the US, Europe, and South America, but came after a tumultuous couple of years for the company after seeing a number of executives including two CEOs jump ship in short order.